samon03/Web-programming/README.md

 # Web-programming
 In the projects, i had used **PHP, HTML, CSS, Javascript &amp; Ajax**.

-A Brief introduction of those languages is given below :
+Here is a brief introduction of those languages :

 **PHP :** Hypertext Preprocessor (or simply PHP) is a server-side scripting language designed for web development.